daamsie/Charitable/readme.txt

 == Changelog ==

+= 1.6.46 =
+* FIX: Prevent endless redirect when using Weglot and displaying donation forms on the same page as the campaign.

 = 1.6.45 =
 * FIX: If you are using Weglot, the donation receipt page and donation-related emails will be in the same language used by the donor when they donated. [#835](https://github.com/Charitable/Charitable/issues/835)
 * FIX: Prevent errors from displaying in the donation processing response to avoid donations being blocked.